BIS Frequently Asked Questions

 Answer: The City uses the bid proposal to document your contractual obligation to use the subcontractors that you list, including DBE and OBE subcontractors.
 Caltrans requires that their federal form, the 15 GC, must be filled out, including DBE subcontractors only.

-- Will I fail Good Faith Effort if I do not meet the MBE and WBE percentages?
+- Will I fail BIP Outreach if I do not meet the MBE and WBE percentages?

 Answer: No. The MBE and WBE percentages are anticipated participation levels.
-You must show adequate Good Faith Effort documenting your efforts to obtain the MBE and WBE percentages.
+You must show adequate outreach efforts documenting your efforts to obtain the MBE and WBE percentages.

 - Will I be deemed non-responsive if I do not meet the Mandatory Subcontracting Minimum (MSM)?